openfoodfacts/openfoodfacts-server/docs/tutorials/using-the-OFF-API-tutorial.md

 https://world.openfoodfacts.org/api/v2/product/3017624010701
 ```

 The response returns every data about Nutella Ferrero on the database.
-To get the nutri-score, we need to limit the response by specifying the nutriscore field, which is the `nutrition_grades` and `product_name`.
+To get the nutriscore, we need to limit the response by specifying the nutriscore field, which is the `nutrition_grades` and `product_name`.
 <!--Is it only nutriscore_data -->

 ### Query Parameters